shan8851/asam/content/posts/2019-review.md

 ## Reading - HUGE FAIL

 Another of those every year goals for me is to read more.
-I labeled this a **huge fail** which I guess is somewhat misleading.
-I have read a lot this year, a lot of articles, blog posts and tutorials, but almost all of them are exclusively work related, which has definitely been interesting and benefitted my career.
+I labelled this a **huge fail** which I guess is somewhat misleading.
+I have read a lot this year, a lot of articles, blog posts and tutorials, but almost all of them are exclusively work related, which has definitely been interesting and benefited my career.
 However, when I set this goal for myself I'm more meaning books, things that will expand my mind, get me to think about things differently and what not.

 I think I read 2 books in 2019 - if that...
 The bizarre thing is, I actually love reading once I get started.
 Again I have some thoughts on how to change this for 2020.